szbiborka/koki_palyarajzolo/README.md

 # Pályakövető — Neuron Projection Analyzer

 A browser-based research tool for analyzing and visualizing neuron projections in the Allen Mouse Brain Atlas.
-Built at the Koki Institute.
+Built at the HUN-REN IEM.

 ---